What is in this leaflet

 Studies have shown a decrease in the levels of folic acid during pregnancy with Lamotrigine GH.
 It is therefore recommended that you take a folate supplement, eg. 5 mg folate daily, before becoming pregnant and during the first 12 weeks of your pregnancy.

-Your doctor will discuss the risks and benefits of using Lamotrigine GH tablets if you are breastfeeding.
+Your doctor will discuss the risks and benefits of using Lamotrigine GH if you are breastfeeding.

 You must also tell your doctor if:

-Your doctor will have a complete list of the medicines that may cause problems when taken with Lamotrigine GH tablets.
+Your doctor will have a complete list of the medicines that may cause problems when taken with Lamotrigine GH.

-Make sure that your doctor is aware of any of the above before you start taking Lamotrigine GH tablets.
+Make sure that your doctor is aware of any of the above before you start taking Lamotrigine GH.

 If you develop any skin rash (eg. spots or 'hives') during Lamotrigine GH treatment contact your doctor immediately.